 If your property has been approved by mortgage lenders and is in good condition, targeting cash buyers could mean you receive a much lower price.

 Many buyers will be put off by the prospect of attending an auction with hard-nosed investors.
 With a modern method of auction they will still have the safety net of estate agent, who can help potential buyers through the bidding process.

-Whether you’re looking for your first simple buy to let, or you’re looking to add to a much bigger portfolio, we can help.
+Whether you’re taking part in a traditional auction or a modern property auction and regardless of whether you’re looking for your first simple buy to let, or you’re looking to add to a much bigger portfolio, we can help.
 And we are one of just three law firms nationwide formally approved by Progressive Property – the country’s leading property education business